-- · You must have a new fan module on hand and ready to install within one minute of removing the original fan module if the switch is operating. - · The new fan module must have the same airflow direction as the other fan and power supply modules installed in the switch.
-All of these modules must have either red coloring (port-side intake airflow) or blue coloring (port-side exhaust airflow). - Remove any blank plate or existing fan module from the fan slot.
+- A fan slot must be open and ready for the new fan module to be installed. - You must have a new fan module on hand and ready to install within one minute of removing the original fan module if the switch is operating. - The new fan module must have the same airflow direction as the other fan and power supply modules installed in the switch.
+All of these modules must have either red coloring (port-side intake airflow) or they must all have blue coloring (port-side exhaust airflow).